 Breathing is how every cell in our body gets oxygen.
 This oxygen passes through the bloodstream.
 At the cellular level, this helps in ATP formation and thus energy production.
 Breathing is one of the most important involuntary actions.
 Many times, we are not even aware of our breathing pattern.
 We only start paying attention to it when we realize we are not getting “enough air”, constantly “out of breath” (AKA SOB), or having difficulty breathing.
 Consequently, this turns into a visit to a doctor or ER.
 In my previous article, I discussed COPD, which is one of the major disorders that makes people feel out of breath.
-Here, I want to discuss few strategies to perform breathing exercise correctly.
+Here, I want to discuss a few strategies to perform breathing exercises correctly.

 Chronic Obstructive Pulmonary Disease (COPD) is a respiratory disorder that decreases the efficiency of air moving in and out of lungs.
 This causes difficulty in breathing.
-In COPD, the airway in lung loses its normal shape and elasticity.
+In COPD, the airway in the lung loses its normal shape and elasticity.
 COPD leads to many systemic problems as well.
-As per COPD foundation, COPD is an umbrella term that describes progressive lung diseases.
+As per the COPD Foundation, COPD is an umbrella term that describes progressive lung diseases.
 It includes emphysema, chronic bronchitis, refractory (non-reversible) asthma, and some forms of bronchiectasis.
 Continue reading “Signs and symptoms of Chronic Obstructive Pulmonary Disease (COPD)”

 A proper pair of footwear makes day to day life easy and less painful.
 Besides, it absorbs the shock and protects the feet.
 An improper pair of shoes, worn for long period of time, can cause malformation, discomfort or pain in feet, legs or back.
 This can lead to other health problems or an inability to continue to perform the required daily function!!
 Most of the time, people just look for either comfort or fashion depending on occasion they are using the shoe for.
 Continue reading “Shoes – How To Find That Perfect Fitting Pair!!”

 So why do we need to have ergonomics for driving? for most of us, driving our car is the way we can be independent.
 Driving makes us able to go to the places we want to go, see people we care for and be a part of the community we live in.
 It is crucial for one’s well-being socially and mentally.
 Physical, cognitive and sensory changes can challenge our ability to drive safely.
 The story does not end only due to changes in our abilities.
-I am sure many of you may have had experiences of back pain, neck pain, leg pain or shoulder pain after a long day and ended up stuck in the traffic for few hours.
+I am sure many of you may have had experiences of back pain, neck pain, leg pain or shoulder pain after a long day and ended up stuck in the traffic for a few hours.
 This is a challenge even for a healthy individual.
 In this part of ergonomics series, I want to discuss proper positioning and how to get to that positioning while driving.

 I recently did tips on carrying heavy objects.
 Today I want to discuss some do’s and don’ts about snow shoveling.
-Every year, a scary data or articles releases about injuries and disabilities due to snow shoveling.
+Every year, scary data or articles releases about injuries and disabilities due to snow shoveling.
 Just carrying heavy wet snow itself is bad.
-But here, I am talking about carrying and moving this snow for an hour or two a day and for few months during winter (depending on your geographical area).
+But here, I am talking about carrying and moving this snow for an hour or two a day and for a few months during winter (depending on your geographical area).
 A study looking at data from 1990 to 2006 by researchers at the US Nationwide Children’s Hospital recorded 1,647 fatalities from cardiac-related injuries associated with shoveling snow.
 In Canada, these deaths make the news every winter.
 Snow shoveling is particularly strenuous because it uses arm work, which is more taxing than leg work.
 Straining to move wet and heavy snow is particularly likely to cause a surge in heart rate and blood pressure.

-Good thing is, we can prevent this happening just by changing our position and using appropriate protective devices.
+Good thing is, we can prevent this from happening just by changing our position and using appropriate protective devices.

-This is a part 2 of series on using proper ergonomics in everyday life.
+This is a part 2 of a series on using proper ergonomics in everyday life.
 In this article, I am going to share important tips on carrying heavy objects.
 You end up carrying heavy objects on many occasions without even thinking about it.
 Think about chores done around the house like carrying a toddler, carrying groceries inside the house, lifting a load of laundry, lifting heavy objects at work, etc. The list is long and can go on and on.
 In fact, as a PT, I see several cases of sprains and strains due to lifting or carrying heavy objects.
-This usually involves back, shoulder or wrist etc. The injury not only causes pain but also results in loss of workdays, family, and finance related stress.
+This usually involves back, shoulder or wrist, etc. The injury not only causes pain but also results in loss of workdays, family, and finance-related stress.
 No one wants that, right?
-We need to take care of our body and use proper ergonomics all time, every time.
+We need to take care of our body and use proper ergonomics all the time, every time.
 So, let’s talk about how to avoid injury by using proper ergonomics.

 Correct ergonomics for any position is crucial.
 If not addressed, an incorrect posture can cause pain, injury and chronic deformities.
-The data from Bureau of labor shows 1/3rd of occupational injuries occur from work-related musculoskeletal disorder (MSD), for which employers pay an estimated 15 to 20 billion dollars each year for workman’s compensation.
+The data from the Bureau of labor shows 1/3rd of occupational injuries occur from work-related musculoskeletal disorder (MSD), for which employers pay an estimated 15 to 20 billion dollars each year for workman’s compensation.
 This also results in workers losing work days, extra labor, losing deadlines for projects, etc. Plus, it causes some chronic pain that a person has to suffer through.
 These are scary numbers, however, with the right techniques, most of these injuries can be prevented!!
 This is the aim of this series.
 To help people find a better fit for their work environment, avoid MSD and chronic pain.

 I discussed the importance of a proper posture in my previous article.
 If you are one of the regular readers of this blog, you may have also read about how to analyze a posture.
 Here, I want to talk about proper positioning while doing different activities.
 Essentially, your do’s and don’ts with different motions.
-For instance, sitting in front of a computer for long hours, lifting and carrying heavy objects, reading a book or watching television etc. The technical term of word ergonomics means a study of work.
+For instance, sitting in front of a computer for long hours, lifting and carrying heavy objects, reading a book or watching television, etc. The technical term of word ergonomics means a study of work.
 Per OSHA, it is defined as designing a workplace to fit a person’s body.
 And not making a person fit to design.
-Yes, it is a personal customization of your surroundings!!
+Yes, it is personal customization of your surroundings!!
 The first part of this series is ergonomics for sitting in front of a desk like a computer or a television.
 Continue reading “Ergonomics of Sitting at a Computer Desk – Guide To Prevent Injury”